ExchangeServices/API/Study Information API/Lifecare StudyInformation API - Readme.txt

 	- removed IndividualChoice from subject.type

 2.0.2	Following changes has been done:
 	- added subjectcode property for studyplancourse

+2.0.3	Following changes has been done:
+	- added status property for studyplancourse